 This clock has additional functions, but is not as programmable as the Invisible Clock.
 It can be set to repeat a certain interval of time over and over until interrupted.
 But, it cannot be programmed to ring at variable intervals of time.

-Zen Timepiece - We no longer offer this product, please visit Now & Zen
+Zen Timepiece - Available at Now & Zen

 The Zen Timepiece is a variation of the Digital Zen Alarm Clock in that it has the same functions as the Digital Zen Alarm Clock, but features a Tibetan style gong bowl in place of the metal bar chime.